sitn/geoshop2/README.md

 ### Database

 User geoshop is assumed to be already created.
-Set up a database manually or with the provided script in `scripts/create_db.ps1` :
+Set up a database manually or with the provided script in `scripts/create_db.ps1` (psql binary must be on PATH) :

 ```sql
 CREATE DATABASE geoshop;